younesbelkada/evalchemy/README.md

 ![alt text](https://github.com/mlfoundations/evalchemy/blob/main/image.png)

-Evalchemy is a unified and easy-to-use toolkit for evaluating language models, focussing on post-trained models.
-Evalchemy is developed by the [DataComp community](https://datacomp.ai) and [Bespoke Labs](https://bespokelabs.ai)  and builds on the [LM-Eval-Harness](https://github.com/EleutherAI/lm-evaluation-harness) to provide a unified, easy-to-use platform for post-trained language model evaluation.
+Evalchemy is a unified and easy-to-use toolkit for evaluating post-trained language models.
+Evalchemy is developed by the [DataComp community](https://datacomp.ai) and [Bespoke Labs](https://bespokelabs.ai)  and builds on the [LM-Eval-Harness](https://github.com/EleutherAI/lm-evaluation-harness).

 ## 🎉 What's New